lydiazajiczek/AFM-Registration/README.md

   * ...

 ## Installation and Testing
 Tested on Windows 10 with MATLAB R2019a and R2020b.
+Note that MATLAB can take up to an hour to install on a normal desktop computer, depending on the number of toolboxes installed.

 1. Requires the following toolboxes to be installed:
     * Image Processing